-The section explores how quota leasing activity affects vessels' net revenue.
-(Section 3.1.1(b)(4) provides an in-depth discussion of how quota is transferred, quota prices and pounds transferred by species and by state, and development of the quota market over time.)

-The costs and earnings from quota (also called "lease royalties") are important to the economic health of companies that fish in the catch share program.
+Section 3.1.1(b)(4) provides an in-depth discussion of how quota is transferred, quota prices and pounds transferred by species and by state, and development of the quota market over time.
+The section will explore how quota leasing activity affects vessels' net revenue to the extent supported by the available data.
+The costs and earnings from quota (also called "lease royalties") are important components of the economic health of the companies that fish in the catch share program.
 Very few existing catch share program reviews have had data to include analysis of quota leasing activities.
 One exception is the Ten-Year Program Review for the Crab Rationalization Management Program in the Bering Sea/Aleutian Islands (North Pacific Fishery Management Council [NPFMC] 2016).
 Quota costs and earnings were included in the analysis of profitability, noting the following: